newrelic/nri-kubernetes/charts/newrelic-infrastructure/README.md

 The default value for `privileged` [from the common library](https://github.com/newrelic/helm-charts/blob/master/library/common-library/README.md) is
 `false` but in this particular this chart it is set to `true` (Look in the [`values.yaml`](values.yaml) for `privileged: true`)

-This is because when `kubelet` pods need to run in privileged mode to fetch cpu, memory, process, and network metrics for your nodes.
+This is because when `kubelet` pods need to run in privileged mode to fetch cpu, memory, process, and network metrics of your nodes.

 If your cluster security policy does not allow to have `privileged` in your pod' security context, you can disable it by setting `privileged` to
 `false` taking into account that you will lose all the metrics from the host and some metadata from the host that are added to the metrics of the